tempeste/discordBot/README.md

 - **Palworld Server Administration Features**: The bot includes specialized commands for managing and monitoring the Palworld server:
     - `check_server`: Retrieves and displays the Palworld server's status, including the Internet IP and resource usage, formatted in an engaging Discord embed.
     - `restart_server`: Allows for restarting the Palworld server, ensuring that this critical administrative function is easily accessible.
 This command is restricted to the bot owner for security reasons.
+    - `start_server`: Allows for non-bot owners to start the Palworld server as I intend to turn it off if not in use
+    - `stop_server`: Stops the server.
+This command is restricted to only the bot owner.

 ## Task Checklist
 - [x] Set up basic Discord bot infrastructure.